Protecting the Mallee's colourful Major Mitchell's Cockatoos

 However, over abundant native animals such as Galahs can outcompete other native animal species such as the Major Mitchell’s cockatoo, in this case for food and nests in tree hollows.

-“A control program in 2020 reduced the number of Galahs in the area to allow the Major Mitchell’s Cockatoo to occupy and breed in hollows where Galahs have been removed” said Brendan Rodgers, Parks Victoria Total Grazing Management Coordinator.
+“A control program from 2020-2022 has reduced the number of over-abundant Galahs in the area to allow the Major Mitchell’s Cockatoo to occupy and breed in hollows where Galahs have been removed” said Brendan Rodgers, Parks Victoria Total Grazing Management Coordinator.

 “This work is crucial to ensuring the Major Mitchell’s Cockatoo has the best chance of survival in this area” Mr Rodgers said.

 A tree hollows monitoring program, led by DELWP, tracked the impacts of Galahs in Wyperfeld National Park over the last 25 years.
-During this time the number of breeding pairs of Galahs in surveyed trees increased from one to as many as 80 pairs in some years, while the Major Mitchell’s Cockatoo population reduced from 63 to 27 pairs.
+During this time the number of breeding pairs of Galahs in surveyed trees increased from one to as many as 80 pairs in some years, while the Major Mitchell’s Cockatoo population halved.